robinwhitmore/staging-Designer/README.md

 # Install gems (~5 min)
 bundle install

 # Start dev env.
 Specify one the three config files in the root folder.
+Output goes to the respective output directory.
-jekyll serve --config _config_Designer.yml
+jekyll serve --config _config_Designer.yml --destination x_designer_output
-# jekyll serve --config _config_Cloud.yml
+# jekyll serve --config _config_Cloud.yml --destination x_cloud_output
-# jekyll serve --config _config_Platform.yml
+# jekyll serve --config _config_Platform.yml --destination x_platform_output

+# If you get a`block in setup` error, then prepend the command with `bundle exec`.
+For example:
+# bundle exec jekyll serve --config _config_Designer.yml --destination x_designer_output

 # For speedier compilation (0.5s rather than 5s) use the incremental flag.
 # Note: Some edits, such as those to data files will not be caught with this flag on.
 jekyll serve --config _config_Designer.yml --incremental

 # Visit http://localhost:400[X]/
 # Check the port number noted in your Terminal.
-It will be 4000, 4006, or 4008.
+It will be 4000, 4006, or 4008 (the port number is configured in the _config_<project>.yml file).
 ```

 ## 🖥 Developing